 Things to Do with Kids in the New York City Area

-26. FREE.
-Walk along the High Line in New York City.
+27. Walk along the High Line in New York City.
 Public park built on a rail line above Manhattan's West Side.
-Experience nature and views along the way.
+Experience nature, art, and views along the way.
 Gansevoort St, 14th Streets all the way to 34th Street.
 Open access without reservations during the weekdays (online reservations during the weekends).

 29. Visit Governors Island for fantastic views of the Statue of Liberty and New York Harbor.
 Cost is the Ferry ride over.
 Miles of biking and walking paths.
 4 play slides to entertain the kids.
 Climb Outlook Hill for 360 degree views.
 Ferry is FREE Saturdays & Sundays before Noon.

 30. Create with colors and learn about crayon making at the Crayon Workshop @ the Jewish Children's Museum - through August 26, 2021.